 Between 2009 and 2012, truck accident fatalities increased about 5% annually.
 Across the board, accidents involving tractor-trailers continue to increase.
-This has lead to increases in insurance minimums and safety regulations for trucking companies.
+This has led to increases in insurance minimums and safety regulations for trucking companies.
 It has also led to an increased push to require trucking companies to employ various collision avoidance technologies.

 Collision Avoidance Technology In The News